rpc-ag/rpc-aggregator/README.md

 ## Short-Term TODO

-- [ ] create issues for tod-do in readme and remove them :)
 - [x] Implement rate limiting
 - [x] Implement CORS Policy and api keys
 - [ ] Implement a ping metric fetcher from all providers